formlio/forml/docs/io.rst

 .. image:: images/schema-mapping.png

-A schema catalog is a logical group of schemas which both - projects and platforms - can use as a mutual data proxy.
+A schema catalogue is a logical group of schemas which both - projects and platforms - can use as a mutual data proxy.
 It is not a service or a system, rather a namespaced descriptor implemented simply as python module(s) that must be available to both the project expecting the particular data and the platform supposed to serve that project.
 When a project pipeline is submitted to any given platform, it attempts to resolve the schemas referred in the project DSL using its configured schema-datasource mappings and only when all of these schema dependencies can be satisfied with available data sources, the platform is able to launch that pipeline.

-Obvious aspect of the schema catalogs is their decentralization.
-Currently there is no naming convention for the schema definition namespaces.
+An obvious aspect of the schema catalogues is their decentralization.
+Currently, there is no naming convention for the schema definition namespaces.
 Ideally, schemas should be published and held in namespaces of the original data producers.
-For private first-party datasets (ie. company internal data) this is easy - the owner (motivated to use ForML) would just maintain a (private) package with schemas of their data sources.
-For public datasets (whose authors don't endorse ForML yet) this leaves it to some (not yet established) community maintained schema catalogs.
+For private first-party datasets (ie. internal company data) this is easy - the owner (motivated to use ForML) would just maintain a (private) package with schemas of their data sources.
+For public datasets (whose authors don't endorse ForML yet) this leaves it to some (not yet established) community maintained schema catalogues.

 See the :doc:`dsl/index` for a schema implementation guide.